Tools and Utilities

 dialog:

-This test presumes you're using the main image camera to expose the image,
+This test presumes you're using the main image camera to expose the image, and PHD2 doesn't know what image scale is being used for that.

-You'll need to be sure the settings are large enough to show a
+You need to be sure the settings are large enough to show a

 distinct